halil851/Countries/README.md

 This app shows you countries and their information.
 Such as their flag, country code.
-Also provide accesing to website's by clicking a button.
+Also provide accesing to website's.

-   App allows you to add the country you want to the Saved List.
+   App allows you to add the country you want to the Saved List and remove it.

 ## Technologies